nkh/P6-Data-Dump-Tree/README.md

 Handling specific types
 -----------------------

-This section explains how to write specific handlers in classes that creates a custom rendering
+This section explains how to write specific handlers in classes that create a custom rendering

 ### in your own classes